synapticloop/documentr/README.md

 ### Important note:

-> By default, links are not generated.
-Unfortunately the developer of the markdown  processor that is in use, does not distinguish block quote level elements correctly  such that anything that looks like a header included in a blockquote will also be  incorrectly identified as a header.
+> Unfortunately the developer of the markdown  processor that is in use, does not distinguish block quote level elements correctly such that anything that looks like a header included in a blockquote will also be  incorrectly identified as a header.
+However, `documentr` will attempt to pre-process the code fence blocks and remove them before parsing.